Last Updated on January 4, 2023 by Dr Gustavo Assatourians DDS

 Suppression of the immune system:

 The presence of the different components mentioned above is going to produce the death of many of the cells of the immune system which is going to an inadequate defense of our own organism against any bacteria (S. Mutans) for the evolution and progress of caries disease.

 If you use vaping, and also present any symptoms of tooth decay pain or see any changes in your mouth, don’t hesitate to visit us at Channel Islands Family Dental.

-If you have any questions about this or other topics, you can contact us on Channel Islands Family Dental and on our Facebook Page.
+If you have any questions about vaping and tooth decay or other topics, you can Contact Us at the Channel Islands Family Dental and on our Facebook Page.
 We look forward to your visit and will give you a timely diagnosis.
-Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you towards the best treatment to take care of your health and return your best smile.
+Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and return your best smile.